 It merely declares that under applicable law and the terms of the Marital Trust, if Appellees, being a majority of the co-trustees, decide to sell a piece of real property held in the Marital Trust, then they may do so without her agreement.
 Appellees also note that if an actual sale violated the terms of the trust instrument or otherwise breached a fiduciary duty, Appellant would have a claim at that time.
-According to Appellees, the underlying is proceeding merely declaration of their right to act without the agreement of Appellant in order to give assurance to any title insurance underwriters potential buyer that she will not, as she has in the past, be able to interfere in the sale of that real property.
-Because the details of a future sale are not fact issues precluding the declaratory particular judgment sought, Appellant has not raised a genuine issue of material fact precluding summary judgment in this matter.
+According to Appellees, the underlying proceeding is merely a declaration of their right to act without the agreement of Appellant in order to give assurance to anv title insurance underwriters or potential buyer that she will not, as she has in the past, be able to interfere in the sale of that real property.
+Because the details of a future sale are not fact issues precluding the particular declaratory judgment sought, Appellant has not raised a genuine issue of material fact precluding summary judgment in this matter.